top of page

 By rewarding regions that create good for the World and the Planet, RITA also acts as a promotion body for a new global positioning of impact regions.

-By working at the scales of cities, regions, small nations and bio-regions, we can better connect place-based innovations to matching risks and vulnerabilities, while creating new regenerative value chains and markets.
+By working at the scales of cities, regions, small nations and bio-regions, through trust centered trade we can better connect place-based sustainable opportunities, while creating new regenerative value chains and markets, enhancing regional unique selling propositions, good locally and globally.

 Solutions that RITA is seeking to enable:

-Expanding impact innovations beyond domestic markets into mainstream global trade
+Expanding local impact innovations beyond domestic markets into mainstream inter-regional trade

 04

-Radical multi-sector collaboration between Global North and Global South
+Radical multi-sector between regions of the Global North and the Global South

 03